ibm-cloud-docs/AnalyticsEngine/Installed-Libraries.md

 | Python 3.5 | Python 3.5 with Spark 2.1 | Python libraries packaged with Anaconda3 4.2.0 at /home/common/conda/anaconda3/|
 | Scala 2.11 | Scala 2.11 with Spark 2.1 | Scala/Java libraries (Scala 2.11 and Java 1.8) under /home/common/lib/scala/spark2 |

-For installed Spark connectors refer to [this page](./supported-connectors.html).
+For installed Spark connectors, see this [ documentation](./supported-connectors.html).

 ## Python